whu769/FootballWebsite/README.md

 With this db file, I then created a simple flask application to visualize the data.
 The website has a home page, links to the separate leagues, links to the separate teams, and finally links to the separate players.

+You can visit this website at: https://wh-fbstats.herokuapp.com/ and enjoy!